herosu77/lumberjack/README.md

     // Compress determines if the rotated log files should be compressed
     // using gzip.
 The default is not to perform compression.
     Compress bool `json:"compress" yaml:"compress"`

+    // RotationInterval controls time-based log rotation.
+If set to a
+    // positive duration, lumberjack will rotate the log file when the
+    // wall-clock time passes the next scheduled rotation boundary,
+    // in addition to any size-based rotation controlled by MaxSize.
+    //
+    // A zero value (the default) disables time-based rotation and
+    // preserves the historical behavior of size-only rotation.
+    //
+    // For intervals shorter than 24 hours (for example time.Hour),
+    // rotation happens at fixed elapsed-time boundaries.
+For intervals
+    // that are whole multiples of 24 hours (for example 24*time.Hour),
+    // rotation happens on calendar day boundaries in either local time
+    // or UTC, depending on the LocalTime flag.
+    RotationInterval time.Duration `json:"rotationinterval" yaml:"rotationinterval"`
     // contains filtered or unexported fields
 }
 ```